Works of Art in the Nave Area

 #31

-Saint Boniface (c.675-754) was an English monk who was best known for his role in converting the Germanic people in the kingdom of Francia (modern day France, Germany, and Italy).
+Saint Boniface (c.675-754) was an English monk who was best known for his role in converting the Germanic people of the kingdom of Francia (modern-day France, Germany, and Italy).
 This scene depicts the story where Boniface struck down the pagans' sacred oak tree.
-A group of pagans watched him cut it down and feared that their gods would kill Boniface, but when nothing happened they were convinced they were wrong about their religion.
-With the oak tree logs, Boniface would build a Christian church.
-The legend refers to the sacred oak tree by many names but the most popular is the Thunder Tree of Thor, the pagan god of thunder and war.
+A group of pagans watched him cut it down and feared that their gods would kill Boniface, but when nothing happened, they were convinced they were wrong about their religion.
+With the oak logs, Boniface would build a Christian church.

 Artist: Unknown